jqj8595/fizzbuzz-bootstrap-api/README.md

 As you can see I have created two automated test cases that pass using the fizzbuzz api, one for positive numbers and the other using negative numbers.
 Further test scenarios to consider can be:
-- Validating http status codes for the variety we could get, including when basic auth is enabled.
+- Validating http status codes for the variety of response codes we could get, including when basic auth is enabled.
 - Testing large integers and decimals.
 - Testing responses when api is not running
 - Testing response times compared to expected times - SLA